brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 {{% /expand%}}
 ### Code Review

-Lets review whats happening behind the scenes.
+Let's review whats happening behind the scenes.

-The repository contains a sample application that deploys a Fargate Service running a NodeJS application that connects to a RDS Aurora Serverless Database Cluster via credentials stored in AWS Secrets Manager.
+The repository contains a sample application that deploys a ***ECS Fargate Service***.
+The service runs this NodeJS application that connects to a ***AWS RDS Aurora Serverless Database Cluster***.
+The credentials for this application are stored in ***AWS Secrets Manager***.

-First, lets look at some application context variables:
+First, lets look at the application context variables:

 {{%expand "Review cdk.json" %}}

 ```json
 {
   "app": "npx ts-node --prefer-ts-exts bin/secret-ecs-app.ts",